 Staffing issues, COVID continue to cause hardship for Cambria County Prison

 Sep.
-14—EBENSBURG, Pa. — Staffing shortages continue to cause hardships at the Cambria County Prison, Warden Christian Smith said.
+15—EBENSBURG, Pa. — Staffing shortages continue to cause hardships at Cambria County Prison, Warden Christian Smith said Wednesday.

 He said it will take about five weeks for the new officers to be trained — and that once they have completed the academy, the prison will be back to a full watch.